willzhai55/KlipperScreen-Happy-Hare-Simplified-Chinese-Edition/docs/ERCF.md

 Note that the base KlipperScreen is fully up-to-date (as of March 10th, 2023) with the master but includes extra functionality that can be used in the creation of custom menus.
 See the generated ercf_klipperscreen.conf for clues!

+## Request
 Remember that this is current a Beta release.
 I need/want your help in finding corner cases, bugs or ideas for improvement.
 I can offer limited help on the Discord channels but I would prefer if you submit an issue report via github so I can manage them.
 This project and Happy Hare itself have taken a lot of time.
 I have a lot more planned so I need your help in making my life easier.

+Also, some folks have asked about making a donation to cover the cost of the all the coffee I'm drinking.
+I'm not doing this for any financial reward but it you feel inclined a donation to PayPal https://www.paypal.me/moggieuk will certainly be spent make your life with ERCF more enjoyable.

-Thank you.
+Thank you!

+*All screen shots are taken with the "Colorize" theme.
+The default is z-bolt and looks slightly different*

 ## Main Panel